Feeling sad, empty, and alone? Well, you are perfectly normal.

 Capitalism wasn’t perfect but it was better than everything else that had gone before

 But this capitalistic experiment is failing.

 Capitalism/technocracy wasn’t quite as horrible as colonialism or some of the other isms.
-It sort-of worked in the ninteenth and early twentieth centuries when there were less than 3 billion people on the planet.
+It sort of worked in the nineteenth and early twentieth centuries when there were less than 3 billion people on the planet.
 But with the slavery and child labor that it took to build what we have I wouldn’t call capitalism a success exactly, but better than the middle ages!

 The way we are doing things now just doesn’t scale after a while. what worked for 3 billion won’t work for 10 billion.